zly2006/come-back-my-villagers/bukkit.md

 # Use as a Bukkit Plugin

+> [!WARNING]
+>
+> Discontinued.
+This mod is no longer maintained.
+Please use the Fabric version instead.

 This mod can be used as a Bukkit plugin.

 By default, it will turn back the old trading offers.